Can a Landlord Deny an Emotional Support Animal?

 Fortunately for them, dormitories across the United States are also under the laws of the Fair Housing Act and must make reasonable accommodations for ESAs and their owners.
 Usually, getting your animal into your dorm can happen in five steps:

-2. Provide proof that the animal is necessary as an ESA letter or registration/certificate.
-(There are websites out there like US Service Animals where you can obtain one legitimately)
+2. Provide proof that the animal is necessary through an ESA letter

 3. Fill out the required forms.
 (Don’t pay any extras fees.)